pedromarquetti/tiny-link/README.md

 A simple server that recieves a long url as parameter and returns a tiny-url (that can be expanded)

+> Note: this server is using an outdated version of hyper (0.11.27)

 ## Running the server locally

 ### Docker